 These changes will be applicable to the Adjustable Block Program when it reopens for new project applications on December 14, 2021.
 This Guidebook contains updates to requirements regarding marketing guidelines and consumer protections.
-Any such changes in this Guidebook shall govern until these updates have been reflected in updated versions of the Distributed Generation Marketing Guidelines and Community Solar Marketing Guidelines documents.
+Any such changes in September 1, 2022.
+As noted, this Guidebook shall govern until these updates have been reflected in updated versions of reflects changes from both the Distributed Generation Marketing Guidelines and Community Solar Marketing Guidelines documents- that have been replaced by the Consumer Protection Handbook.1 Approved Vendors and Designees must be in full compliance with the Consumer Protection Handbook's requirements starting August 28, 2022.